May24ThuSalvation Army institution sees largest graduating class ever. May 24, 2018 by Ken Ramstead

 “Graduating class: Congratulations, you have done it!” proclaimed Dr. Marjory Kerr, president of Booth University College.
 “You represent a range of ages, cultures, interests and programs of study.
 But regardless of the path and the journey you have taken, this afternoon, we celebrate your accomplishments, your perseverance and your success, and we’ve come to honour you and to let you know how proud we are of each of you.”

 After the students received their diplomas, Commissioner McMillan presented the Chancellor’s Medal to bachelor of arts graduate Laura Nadine Hepditch and bachelor of social work graduate Amy Lynn Patrick.
-Bachelor of arts graduate Lieutenant Laura Hickman was awarded the General’s Medal.
+Bachelor of arts graduate Lieutenant Laura Hickman was awarded the General’s Medal, while bachelor of social work graduate Elan Marie Mueller was valedictorian.

-“If you want your education to count for a better world, you have to live in a way that is wise,” Elan Marie Mueller, valedictorian and bachelor of social work graduate, advised her classmates.
+“If you want your education to count for a better world, you have to live in a way that is wise,” Hepditch advised her classmates.
 “To be wise means to live in such a way that good things are produced and reproduced.
 It means paying it forward.
 It’s living by the fruits of the Spirit.
 It’s being slow to speak and quick to listen.

 Photo (above): Booth’s 2018 graduating class with, front, from left, Dr. Marjory Kerr; Commissioner Susan McMillan; Brigadier General Linda Colwell, chair, Booth University College’s Board of Trustees; and Dr. Michael Boyce, academic dean